April 16-22 is National Volunteer Week!

 The Society is a registered non-profit, non-denominational charity.
-It is located in the basement of St. Andrew’s Cathedral, 740 View Street, Victoria and is open Monday to Friday, including all holidays.
+Located in the basement of St. Andrew’s Cathedral, 740 View Street Victoria, it is open Monday to Friday – including all holidays.

 The Soup Kitchen feeds those in need.